milutinke/MCC.js/docs/Commands.md

 ## - `GetPlayerInventory`

 **Description:**

-Get the items in the player inventory
+Get the items in the player inventory.

 **Parameters:**